 Article 23.
 Scope of procedural measures

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish the powers and procedures provided for in this chapter for the purpose of criminal investigations or proceedings.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish the powers and procedures provided for in this chapter for the purpose of specific criminal investigations or proceedings.

 2. Except as provided otherwise in this Convention, each State Party shall apply the powers and procedures referred to in paragraph 1 of this article to:

-(a) The criminal offences established in accordance with articles 6 to 16 of this Convention;
+(a) The criminal offences established in accordance with this Convention;

 (b) Other criminal offences committed by means of [a computer system] [an information and communications technology device]; and